blitz-js/drafts/architecture.md

 ### E. Auto Generated HTTP API

-All queries and mutations will be automatically exposed at a unique URL, such as `/api/product/getProduct` and `/api/product/updateProduct`.
-The exact URL details are to be determined.
+All queries and mutations will be automatically exposed at a unique URL, such as `/api/product/queries/getProduct` and `/api/product/mutations/updateProduct`.

 ### F. Middleware